aerval/scNanoGPS/README.md

 # Results of scNanoGPS:
 By default, the matrices of gene expression, isoform, and SNV (single nucleotide variation) are under scNanoGPS_res.
+There is also a summary report under scNanoGPS_res named "summary.txt"

 # Step-by-Step running scNanoGPS:
 If you prefer to run each components of scNanoGPS step-by-step, the following tutorial can walk you through all the components of scNanoGPS.